 The term “Hashemite” in the title of the Order has its roots in the very foundations of the Kiram dynasty.
 The term refers to the ancient Arab clan Hashemites, descendants of Hashim.
 Hashemites are descendants of the Prophet Muhammad through his daughter Fatima and her husband Ali.
 Descendants of Fatima and Ali carry the honorary titles Sayyid (master) and the Sharif (noble).

 On the insignia of the Order (collar, badges, stars, rosettes, and miniatures) are elements of the Coat of Arms of the Sultanate of Sulu: double saber, pearl, crescent, star, and crown.
 Besides the crescent and star, which are clearly associated with the Islamic tradition of the Sultanate, one of the most significant parts of the design of the insignia is represented by a double saber.
-It symbolises the legendary bifurcated (double) saber or sword of Ali, given to him by his father-in-law, the Prophet Muhammad.\
+It symbolises the legendary bifurcated (double) saber or sword of Ali, given to him by his father-in-law, the Prophet Muhammad.

 The privilege of Membership is conferred, at the Sultan’s pleasure, upon those who have performed worthy and meritorious service in support of the Royal House of Sulu.
-It may also be conferred upon those of any nationality whom, in any field of endeavour, have become distinguished and respected figures of international renown and are deemed worthy of such recognition.
+It is also conferred upon those of any nationality whom, in any field of endeavour, have become distinguished and respected figures of international renown and are deemed worthy of such recognition.